Generic name: tobramycin (injection) [ toe-bra-MYE-sin ]

-FDA pregnancy category D. Do not use tobramycin if you are pregnant.
+FDA pregnancy category D. Do not use Tobramycin Sulfate ADD-Vantage if you are pregnant.
 It could harm the unborn baby.
 Use effective birth control, and tell your doctor if you become pregnant during treatment.

 Tobramycin can pass into breast milk and may harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Serious side effects may be more likely in older adults.

 Follow all directions on your prescription label.
 Do not use Tobramycin Sulfate ADD-Vantage Sulfate ADD-Vantage in larger or smaller amounts or for longer than recommended.

 Tobramycin Sulfate ADD-Vantage is injected into a muscle, or into a vein through an IV.
 You may be shown how to use injections at home.
 Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.

 Use a disposable needle only once, then throw away in a puncture-proof container (ask your pharmacist where you can get one and how to dispose of it).
 Keep this container out of the reach of children and pets.

 Drink 6 to 8 full glasses of water each day while you are using Tobramycin Sulfate ADD-Vantage injection.
 You may become easily dehydrated while using this medication.

 Use this medication for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
 Tobramycin Sulfate ADD-Vantage will not treat a viral infection such as the common cold or flu.